 Essential Vitamins 4 - Vitamin D

-Vitamin D is often referred to as 'the sunshine vitamin,' and rightly so.
+itamin D is often referred to as 'the sunshine vitamin,' and rightly so.
 As long as you are getting 10 to 15 minutes of direct sunshine each day, chances are that your body is making enough vitamin D. However, with more people covering up and applying sun block, as well as a lack of daylight during winter months (especially in the northern hemisphere), vitamin D deficiency is becoming a wordwide problem.
-In fact, today, an estimated 85% of the American population is vitamin D deficient.
+In fact, today, an estimated 85% of people are vitamin D deficient.

 What it does and why we are deficient